Channel Tunnel Rail Link (CTRL) 2

 Photos made on 17 July 2007 from the official construction photo album

-Update [2008-1-20 17:28:40 by DoDo]: Forgot: in Germany, the sole project to mention is the 9,385 m Katzenbergtunnel, and the adjoining sections of a line doubling North from Basel, in the Southeastern corner of Germany.
-The two tunnel boring machines (TBMs) holed through on 20.
-September resp.
-1. October, but 250 km/h traffic will only roll through from 2011.
+Update [2008-1-20 17:28:40 by DoDo]: Forgot: in Germany, the sole project to mention is the 9,385 m Katzenbergtunnel, and the adjoining sections of a line doubling north of Basel, in the south-eastern corner of Germany.
+The two tunnel boring machines (TBMs) holed through on 20 September resp.
+1 October, but 250 km/h traffic will only roll through from 2011.

 :: :: :: :: ::

 Check the Train Blogging index page for a (hopefully) complete list of ET diaries and stories related to railways and trains.